-Traffic cop Vilas Shinde was doing his duty of asking for vehicle documents at a Khar petrol pump, when a Muslim youth he was questioning attacked him so brutally with a wooden plank that he died in hospital the next day.
-What was even more unfortunate that this slained cops mother too died of shock a few days later.
+Pretty awful this.
+An on duty traffic cop, Vilas Shinde, was brutally assaulted by a youth at a Khar petrol pump, succumbing to his injuries in the hospital the next day.
+What was even more unfortunate that this slain cops mother too died of shock a few days later.
 Spare a thought to the family of the deceased.

-Isnt this news worthy enough to hog a lot of space in prime time news ?
-And front pages in leading English language dailies?
-Wrong.
-Its all about the narrative stupid.
-The apple cart of pre – conceptualised stage of “attacks on dalits” would have been upset had this news hogged the limelight.
-The fact that the attacker was a Muslim in this case makes it “sensitive” case & fit to be blacked out or swept under the carpet.
+Isnt this news worthy enough to hog a lot of space in prime time news and front pages in leading English language dailies?
+Well apparently not.
+Its all about the narrative.
+The fact that the attacker belonged to a certain community makes it “sensitive” case & fit to be blacked out or swept under the carpet.

-What instead hit the headlines was the news of volunteers of Ganpati visarjan trying to drown a cop.
-Now this fits the narrative, doesnt it?
+What instead hit the headlines was the news of another set of volunteers of Ganpati visarjan getting into a alleged scuffle with a cop.
+This fits the narrative, doesnt it?
 Its probable that to generalise the former more serious crime, this second instance was blown up by the media to pass it off as a more general “increasing instances of attacks on cops”.
-Evil members of the majority community roaming the streets targeting innocents (everyone else basically) under the evil Modi government is a more suitable narrative.

-Stage managed atrocities and selective outrage have become the hallmark of media coverage these days.
+Selective outrage have sadly become the hallmark of media coverage these days.
 Time to give them a royal ignore!

 Are we are really equal?
 I mean if one looks beyond the obvious fundamental standpoint, there are various inequalities that are built in viz., physical attributes, mental & emotional quotient, art / culture and math orientation, our work place designations / hierarchies etc. I would also add controversial caste into the above list.
 Caste is a case of poor choice of words.
 Clearly, whoever coined it in the Indian sense must have had an ulterior motive attached.
 Anyway, that is a topic for another day.
 The point is, the above is I would say this is diversity & not inequality.